 Add each prop firm account as a follower

 Repeat the connection process for each prop firm account.
-The platform and credentials process varies by firm:
+The platform and credentials differ by firm:

 - MT4/MT5 accounts: use the broker server address shown in your terminal (each broker has a different server name).
 Some prop firms restrict API access to specific IP ranges.

-- Rithmic / Tradovate accounts: use the API credentials from your platform settings.
+- Rithmic / NinjaTrader accounts: use the API credentials from your platform settings.
 Some require app registration.

 Step 4: Create a Copier and Configure Lot Sizing